EU MDR Consulting

 • Ambitious requirements for the Quality Management System, now also as new requirements in lower product risk classes.

-• A PRRC "Person responsible for Regulatory Compliance" is required
+• A PRRC "Person Responsible for Regulatory Compliance" is required

 • Re-classification of products: some former Class I products are now assigned to a higher product risk class, such as software, reusable surgical instruments or products with measuring function.